 Endowment Funds - As required by U.S. GAAP, net assets associated with endowment funds are classified and reported based upon the existence or absence of donor-imposed restrictions.
 The Uniform Prudent Management of Institutional Funds Act ("UPMIFA") was enacted in Tennessee effective July 1, 2007.
-The Board of Directors has interpreted the UPMIFA as requiring that the Center classify as net assets restricted in perpetuity: a) the original value of donor-restricted gifts to the endowment, b) the original value of subsequent donor-restricted gifts to the endowment, and c) accumulations (interest, dividends, capital gain/loss) to the endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
-The remaining portion of the donor-restricted endowment fund that is not classified in net assets restricted in perpetuity is classified as donor-restricted net assets until those amounts are approved for expenditure by the Center in a manner consistent with the standard of prudence prescribed by UPMIFA.
+The Board of Directors has interpreted the UPMIFA as requiring that the Center classify as net assets restricted in perpetuity: a) the original value of donor-restricted gifts to the endowment, b) the original value of subsequent donor-restricted gifts to the endowment, b) the original value of subsequent donor-restricted gifts to the endowment, b) the original value of subsequent donor-restricted gifts to the endowment, and c) accumulations (interest, dividends, capital gain/loss) to the endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
+The remaining portion of the donor-restricted net assets until those amounts are approved for expenditure by the Center in a manner consistent with the standard of prudence prescribed by UPMIFA.

 Income Taxes - The Center is exempt from income tax under Section 501(c)(3) of the Internal Revenue Code and is not a private foundation.
 Accordingly, no provision for income tax has been made.
-Management believes the Center continues to satisfy the requirements of a tax-exempt organization as of June 30, 2020.
+Management believes the Center continues to satisfy the requirements of a tax-exempt organization as of June 30, 2021.